davinnguyen/davinese/index.md

 ## Welcome

-This is a portfolio that reflects my interests and expresses my ideas.
+This is a portfolio that reflects my interests.

 ### Software Developing